terraswarm/urban-heartbeat-kit/docs/BBB-for-gateway-usage.md

 1. `ble-gateway-publish`: Recieves BLE packets and publishes them on the various protocols.
 2. `ble-gateway-server`: Displays the received packets in a web interface.
+3. `ble-gateway-mqtt-topics`: Sends data from each device to its own MQTT topic.
+3. `ble-address-sniffer-publish`: Publish all seen BLE addresses on the MQTT topic `ble-advertisements`.
 3. `gateway-gdp-publish`: Publish gateway packets to a GDP log.
 4. `adv-gateway-ip`: Broadcast the gateway IP address over BLE/Eddystone.